chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 At the start all I knew is that we'd start at the Libwe Road and get to the Saint Francois Road and walk through many bais en route.

 We decided that I'd go with Armand, one of the senior staff at the lodge, and three Ba'aka people -- Bosco, Lundi, and Congondele.
+I had gotten to know Armand and Lundi and Congondele from various trips/chats at the lodge, but had not seen Bosco before.
+In addition to their native languages, Armand speaks French very well and English pretty well and Lundi and Congondele speak French pretty well.
+We mostly communicated in French and my caveman French was way better than having no French, but was/is extremely limited.

 I think we technically could have done this with only 1-2 people, but having more meant once we got to a campsite we could look in different directions for signs of elephants and other animals.
 And the general principle of "the more the merrier" applied here since I got to hang out with them and they had more company amongst themselves as well.

 ### Food
 Two days before leaving, we made a list of all the expenses and food (most things on the list not for me, for the others).
 I did get addicted to biscuits during this period and am not really sure why I chose spaghetti instead of rice since rice could've been cooked in a much smaller pot.
 Also it's nice to be in a place where avocados are way cheaper than spaghetti.